damouse/ELK-Playground/README.md

 Could also experiment with client TLS auth via [nginx reverse proxy](https://fardog.io/blog/2017/12/30/client-side-certificate-authentication-with-nginx/), but that may not be flexible enough for all kinds of ELK plugins.

+Logspout is great and all, but filebeat might just be better.
+It [can handle raw json files](https://www.elastic.co/blog/structured-logging-filebeat) on its own, which means I don't have to muck about with an adapter.
+I suspect its more robust to network issues.
+Downsides are anything that logs needs to know JSON, so ROS and javascript projects won't work out of the box.

 ## Nginx and Client Auth

 My plan right now is to let nginx handle authentication via client certificate certificate and a reverse TCP proxy to logstash.
 A working sample `nginx.conf` is checked into source here, as well as an openssl config for testing with self-signed certs locally.